 A special characteristics of Offline Files can lead to wrong values for the allocated space of stub files.
 To avoid this, either ensure that the user which runs the scans has full read access to the scanned file system.

-Since TreeSize holds file information of scanned directory structures in your system RAM, the theoretically maxiumum disk size that can be scanned or searched by TreeSize is only limited by your systems memory.
+Since TreeSize holds file information of scanned directory structures in your system's RAM, the theoretical maxiumum disk size that can be scanned or searched by TreeSize is only limited by your systems memory.
+The same is true for exporting.